From Where I Stand is a powerful editorial series from UN Women that is capturing the unique stories of women and girls around the world.

 Each story is told by the woman herself, and is supported by an icon representing the SDG their work is directly related to.
 The overall mission of the Sustainable Development Goals is to “promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels.”

-Here is one of the many stories from the series:
+This is one of the many stories from the series.
+This is Lucy Nduati’s story…

 Lucy Nduati is a 34-year-old single mother and a police officer from Nairobi.
 Over the course of her career, she has handled cases of sexual and gender-based violence and has been relentless in helping survivors obtain justice.
 In 2013, UN Women, with support from Kenya, helped launch the Kenya Association of Women in Policing and has been working to increase the presence of women in the police force.
 Nduati’s work is directly related to the recently adopted Sustainable Development Goals (SDGs).